 In 2017, gay immigrant conservative commentator Milo Yiannapoulus attempted to speak at UC Berkeley and was met with violent protests that resulted in injuries to Berkeley College Republicans and $100,000 of property damage.
 The campus administration cancelled the event and no arrests were made.

 Many faculty, students and alumni believe UC Berkeley is an elite university.
-According to the Wall Street Journal / Times Higher Education 2017 ranking of U.S. colleges, 36 are better, including three other public universities, three other schools in the Pac-12 conference and five other schools in California.
-If UC Berkeley were a country competing in the 2016 Summer Olympics, its college ranking would equate to Slovakia’s medal count ranking.
+According to the Wall Street Journal / Times Higher Education 2017 ranking of U.S. colleges, 39 are better, including three other public universities, three other schools in the Pac-12 conference and five other schools in California.
+If UC Berkeley were a country competing in the 2016 Summer Olympics, its number 40 college ranking would equate to Belarus’ medal count ranking.
+Belarus is good at men’s trampoline.